What's That Smell? It's the Dreaded Bradford Pear

 Here to Stay?

 Through the years and decades, problems with this pear tree emerged.
-The smell was one thing.
+The fishy smell was one thing.
 But upon maturity, Bradford pears and their V-crotch of branches become structurally weak.
 "We've been cleaning up its storm damage" ever since, Beasley says.

 Once the tree put down its roots in North America, however, it wasn't going anywhere — in part, because it so easily propagates.
 Six months after blooming, the Bradford offers clusters of seedy berries to birds, who then fly away, poop out the seeds and spread the tree to new forests.